 The fuel supply fitting on the oil metering valve is a 3/8" (10mm) flare fitting and the overflow is a 1/4" (6mm) flare fitting.
 To make these connections you will need a flaring tool to connect the 3/8" flare nut as well as a 1/4" flare nut.
-ACR (refrigeration) copper tubing should be used for the first 3 feet of fuel line from the heater.
+3/8"OD and 1/4"OD ACR (refrigeration) copper tubing should be used for the first 3 feet of fuel line from the stove.
 Approved hose can be used for the remainder of the installation.
 Run the fuel lines as straight as possible to avoid air locks.
 Check all connections for any leaks.

-The overflow safety feature is designed to allow the controlled escape of fuel from the heater in case of over pressurization.
-If dirt, debris, or too much pressure gets into the needle and seat inside the valve, the fuel will rise and overflow out of the valve and away from the heater.
+The overflow safety feature is designed to allow the controlled escape of fuel from the stove in case of over pressurization.
+If dirt, debris, or too much pressure gets into the needle and seat inside the valve, the fuel will rise and overflow out of the valve and away from the stove.
 It is common to get a few drips now and then from the movement in rough waters, however, more then a few drops of fuel from the overflow indicates the need to service and clean the valve.